 To clarify, cryptocurrency (for example, Bitcoin, a digital form of money), is not the same thing as blockchain.
 Bitcoin leverages blockchain technology, but blockchain applications are much broader than just cryptocurrency.

-For example, blockchain and AI—two evolving technologies—have the potential to transform the Digital Transaction Management market.
-Leveraging blockchain-based Smart Contracts can be particularly useful for processes that require multiple parties or steps.
+For example, blockchain and AI—two evolving technologies—have the potential to transform the digital transaction management (DTM) market.
+Leveraging blockchain-based smart contracts can be particularly useful for processes that require multiple parties or steps.
 However, because blockchain is in its early stages, Aragon recommends holding off on deploying blockchain technology for digital identity or digital signatures; current DTM offerings are still safer.